ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

 ## Literacy Instruction for Adults

+### Background of Learners

-### Two major settings
+- Two major settings:
     1. **Adult Education programs**
        - 2.6 million adults enrolled (2006-2007 fiscal year)
        - Federal and state funding together provides about two-thirds of the funding
        - Median budget for a program was \$199,000;
        - Median enrollment of 318 learners per program;
        - Median expenditure per learner, then, was \$626.
        - Three main types of literacy instruction:
           - 43 percent of adult learners receive _ESL instruction_,
           - 40 percent receive _ABE instruction_,
           - 19 percent participate in _ASE instruction_.
        - Of total programs surveyed,
           - _Local education agencies_ composed 54 percent;
           - _Community-based organizations_ composed 25 percent;
           - _Community colleges_ composed 17 percent;
           - _Correctional institutions_ composed 2 percent.
        - There is not a straightforward alignment of learning goals with program type/location.
        - On average, learners participated in adult education programs for less than 100 hours per year.
           - By contrast, about 3,000 hours are required for mastery of a complex skill.
           - One-third of adults made reading gains equivalent to a grade level during the program year.
           - Those who persisted tended to be older, with poorer basic reading skills.
     1. **Developmental courses in colleges**
        - Two subtypes:
           - Adult literacy programs for individuals who wish to complete their secondary education (_see above_), and
           - Developmental education for students formally enrolled in college programs.
               - Currently, no universally accepted definition of college readiness.
               - More than half of community college students enroll in at least one developmental education course during their college tenure.
+- Within those settings, a diversity of populations:
+  - high school dropouts,
+  - low-literate English language learners with varying levels of first language literacy,
+  - students with documented disabilities,
+  - students in career and technical education,
+  - academically underprepared college students, and
+  - other adults who fared poorly in the K-12 system.

+### Literacy-Specific Practices

+- Instruction that focuses the learner’s attention is needed to isolate and highlight the crucial parts of the input, especially with complex structures of syntax.
+  - Students have trouble discovering important principles on their own.
+  - Through intensive exposure to language, learners develop an implicit understanding of the patterns in a language: but these incidental opportunities for learning about the structure of a language are not sufficient, especially for more complex structures.
+  - English language learners are usually exposed to much more input than they can process, and
+  - learners continually test hypotheses and filter input through knowledge of their first language.
+  - Explicit teaching that included rule explanation produced stronger effects than implicit teaching that included neither
+      - rule presentation nor
+      - directions to attend to particular linguistic forms
+  - Comparable results were produced from:
+      - instruction that begins with learners doing meaningful tasks but also presents opportunities to provide information about linguistic structures, and
+      - instruction in which an ordered sequence of linguistic forms is taught outside a communicative context.
+- When the first language is used as an aid to clarify instructions and tasks, learners show more growth in second language reading comprehension and oral proficiency.
+- It is not a good strategy to provide only oral language instruction while waiting until reading and writing reach a certain level of proficiency.
+- Those with weak second language skills tend to devote more attention to form and less attention to the macro processes of generating ideas, planning, revising, and editing.
+  - We must understand more about how to develop these macro processes in second language instruction.
+  - Promising instructional strategies include prediscussions of the writing topic, peers evaluating and responding to each other’s work, and teacher-student dialogue journals.
+  - Extensive reading and vocabulary development in the second language are also helpful.

 ### Task-Based Language Teaching